Yesterday a 17-year-old student was shot and killed in the parking lot at Garfield High School in Seattle.

 As this news ripples across our region, your kids may have questions.
-Like adults, children are exposed to news coverage of violence; kids also hear about it from siblings and friends.
+As with adults, children are exposed to news coverage of violence; kids also hear about it from siblings and friends.
 And while there’s advice out there about how to talk about the news as a family, there’s something particularly upsetting about a shooting at a school.

 So, where to start?